mvazquezc/mvazquezc.github.io/content/posts/2022-08-24-working-with-pod-security-admission/index.md

 ## Pod Security Standards in Action

 Now that we know the basics around PSA, we can go ahead and run some tests to understand how it works.
-We will be using a [simple go app](https://github.com/mvazquezc/reverse-words) that exposes a service on a port of our choice.
+We will be using a [simple go app](https://github.com/mvazquezc/reverse-words).

 ### Non-restrictive namespace